polterguy/polterguy.github.io/tutorials/auth/index.md

 ---
-title: Authentication and Authorisation in Magic
+title: Authentication and authorisation in Magic and Hyperlambda
-description: This tutorial helps you understand how the authentication and authorization mechanisms in Magic and Hyperlambda works.
+description: This tutorial helps you understand how the authentication and authorisation mechanisms in Magic and Hyperlambda works.
 It also shows you how to create and administrate your users, and touches upon JWT a little bit.
 ---

-# Authentication and authorisation
+# Authentication and authorisation in Magic and Hyperlambda

-In this tutorial we will cover the following parts of Magic and Hyperlambda.
+This tutorial covers the following parts of Magic and Hyperlambda.

-* How authentication works in Magic
-* How authorisation works in Magic
 * Some JWT internals
+* How authentication and authorisation works in Magic
 * How to administrate users and roles using your Magic dashboard

 Magic was created to solve all the repetitive problems we experienced in our day jobs.
 One of these problems